decotoj/Conjunction-Assessment/README.md

 # Conjunction-Assessment
 All vs All Conjunction Assessment Demo

-Uses python's very fast native ability to sort large lists (in this case of positon vector components) to enable fast satellite conjunction assessment with large number of objects.
+Uses python's native ability to very quickly sort large lists (in this case lists of positon vector components) to enable fast satellite conjunction assessment with large number of objects.

 Example real world TLE catalog included with 20,0451 unique objects.
 On the author's desktop class machine a 24 hour all vs all CA run with this catalog and 1 second time steps is currently taking 45 minutes to complete.